Hypfer/esp8266-midea-dehumidifier/README.md

 * Inventor EVA ION PRO WiFi 20L
 * Midea Cube 20 ([#22](https://github.com/Hypfer/esp8266-midea-dehumidifier/issues/22))

-These have also been tested and work but have some issues to be aware of :
+Additionally, there are models that technically also work but have some issues:

-* Comfee MDDF-20DEN7 - no Wi-Fi Button meaning no way of reconfiguring Wi-Fi without disassembly and module reflashing
+* Comfee MDDF-20DEN7 - lacks Wi-Fi Button and USB port.
+The guide below doesn't fully apply! ([#24](https://github.com/Hypfer/esp8266-midea-dehumidifier/pull/24))

 ## Health and Safety
 Please note that some of the supported dehumidifiers such as the Comfee MDDF-20DEN7-WF use R290 as its coolant which - [while having a much lower global warming potential than other coolants](https://en.wikipedia.org/wiki/Refrigerant#Environmental_issues) -